 I was so interested to learn via Twitter that “The People’s Friend” is celebrating its 150th birthday.
 A venerable magazine, indeed, and one that gave me my first job in the business.

-In 1983, I left Scotland to join my new husband in Canada where, on the foundations I had first established at the “Friend”, then went on to build a successful career in food writing.
+In 1983, I left Scotland to join my new husband in Canada.
+There, on the foundations I had first established at the “Friend”, I went on to build a successful career in food writing.